vxcontrol/soldr/README.md

 Generate certificates and other crypto materials:

-**Attention**: Regeneration of crypto configuration can lead to communication breakage for already stored modules and running agents.
+**Attention**: Regeneration of crypto configuration will lead to communication breakage for already stored modules and running agents after rebuild the server components.

 ```bash
 make generate-all